anuzzzzz/cloudtrail-llm-forensics/CAPSTONE_JOURNEY.md

 **The problem with synthetic data:**

-Even though I generated these events myself, they're not realistic because:
+Even though we generated these events ourselves, they're not realistic because:
 - Real attackers don't follow scripts
 - Real environments have way more noise
 - Real attacks are mixed with legitimate activity
-- I can't generate millions of events without spending hundreds of dollars
+- We can't generate millions of events without spending hundreds of dollars

-More importantly: If I generate synthetic attacks and then train an ML model on them, the model just learns MY attack patterns.
+More importantly: If we generate synthetic attacks and then train an ML model on them, the model just learns OUR attack patterns.
 It won't generalize to real attackers who do things differently.

 **Verdict:** Synthetic data alone won't work for a serious capstone project.